Please enter a word below

-These machines must looked after and maintained with; regular cleaning including the filters, the changing of the wash solutions, the inspection of rinse nozzles and control & monitoring of detergent temperatures and strengths.
+These machines must be looked after and maintained with; regular cleaning including the filters, the changing of the wash solutions, the inspection of rinse nozzles and control & monitoring of detergent temperatures and strengths.

 Items are placed on a conveyor which transports them through the various stages of the washing process, with each stage occurring in a different section of the washer; pre-rinse, wash with detergent, rinse, disinfect chemically or by temperature and then dry.